CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/THEME.md

   @include nb-theme-global();
   @include nb-auth-global(); // *** append the install mixin inside of the nb-install *** };
+/* You can add global styles to this file, and also import other style files */
 ```

 :arrow_right: [Next GUARD](./GUARD.md)